Gabriel-Nunes/little_shelve/README.md

 ## Main idea

-#### This project remains on a complete book management system which allows registered users to share them books with each other in a secure environment.
+#### This project consists of a complete book management system which allows registered users to share them books with each other in a secure environment.

 ## Features
 1. Built in Python (Django). 🐍